ClarytyLLC/docs/src/docs/getting-started/quickstart/README.md

 > Visit [developer.veritone.com](https://developer.veritone.com/)

-Just like the name says, this is the development platform where you can build your own costum engines, schemas, adapters, or even create your own applications.
+Just like the name says, this is the development platform where you can build your own custom engines, schemas, adapters, or even create your own applications.

-In the next sections we will learn how to run an existig engine in few simple steps.
+In the next sections we will learn how to run an existing engine in few simple steps.

 ### AUTOMATE STUDIO